 Method 2: It’s not too stiff and crumbly but still needs a little more help?

-Soften it with a combination of conditioning and adding new materials to make it supple and workable.
+Soften it with physical manipulation, additives, or a combination of physical conditioning methods and adding new materials to make it supple and workable.
 Here are your options.
-Some of you will want to try the physical methods first, especially caners.
+I’ll let you be the judge as to whether physical efforts vs. additives are your best options for your techniques.

 - Whack It — Whack the clay with a rubber mallet to “get things moving.”
 A few good whacks can “jumpstart” conditioning — the more you whack it, the better it behaves, generally.

 - NeverKnead (Tool)– NeverKnead is a modified arbor press that smashes polymer clay.
-It allows you to condition it without hurting your hands, and while it’s not a substitute for a pasta machine, it lessens hand fatigue.
-This can be a boon to those with arthritis and so on.
+It allows you to condition it without hurting your hands.
+This can be a boon to those with arthritis.

 - Fimo MixQuick — Fimo MixQuick helps soften hard polymer clay.